-How Can the Possession of Illegal Drugs With Intent Be Defined?
+Definition of Possession of Illegal Drugs With Intent

-Florida Statute 893.13 outlines the law on possession of illegal drugs with intent to sell and notes that those that commit such offenses will face serious consequences.
-Additionally, a charge of being in possession of illegal drugs with the intent to sell has much more severe punishments than a charge of just being in possession of illegal drugs.
-There are also a number of factors to consider that will likely increase your chances of being charged with possession of controlled substances with the intent to sell.
-Such factors include:
+A charge for being in possession of illegal drugs with the intent to sell has more severe penalties than a charge for being in possession of a controlled substance in Sarasota.
+There are a few important factors to consider that will likely heighten your chances of being charged with drug possession with intent to sell, such as:

 - How the controlled substances were packaged.